-Are you considering a new floor for your home or business?
-Studies show that hard surface flooring like laminate and vinyl can improve health by reducing the level of allergens, indoor dust and asthma-aggravating particulates.
-Enhance the beauty and air quality of your space with an attractive, affordable hard flooring update.
+Both vinyl plank and laminate are beautiful and affordable hardwood alternatives.
+Further, research shows that hard surface flooring like laminate and vinyl can improve your health by reducing allergens, indoor dust and asthma-aggravating particulates.
+In other words, you can enhance your space’s beauty and air quality with an attractive, affordable hard flooring update.

-At a glance, luxury laminate flooring and high-quality vinyl look similar — so what is the difference between laminate and vinyl flooring?
-To help you understand the key differences and determine which flooring type is the best investment for your lifestyle and budget, check out this comparison guide.
+Are laminate and vinyl flooring the same?
+At a glance, luxury laminate flooring and high-quality vinyl look similar, but they each come with their own pros and cons depending on your preferences and needs.
+Check out our comparison guide to understand what the difference is between laminate and vinyl flooring and determine which flooring type is the best investment for your lifestyle and budget.

 Laminate flooring is a synthetic and wood byproduct hybrid-material surface.
 It is made of a resin-fused fiberboard base topped with a decorative image and a transparent protective finish.

 Laminate is composed of four distinct layers: